Big Bathroom Shop

 Photo credit: GardenGoodDirect

-You will always know when your ivy is ready for a drink by touching the soil with the top of your fingers.
+Vining plants will always let you know when it’s ready for a drink by touching the soil with the top of your fingers.
 If the soil is dry, this indicates the plant needs a drink.
-The key is to keep soil moist but not overly soggy.
+The key is to keep the soil moist but not overly soggy.

-These large leaved plants are best in low light level conditions.
-Make sure you keep soil moist and water when it begins to look and feel a little dry.
+These large-leaved plants are best in low-light-level conditions.
+Make sure you keep the soil moist and water when it begins to look and feel a little dry.

 A good tip for these plants is to spray mist the large leaves with lukewarm water.
 This will keep it looking nice and fresh.